ldatb/homelab/README.md

 ## Applications and services
 To install an application, use `helm install <app-name> <app-dir> --values <app-values>`.

-To install all the core applications (Homepage, Kimchi, Glances, Prometheus and Grafana) you can use the core-apps Ansible playbook (WIP).
+To install all the core applications (Homepage, Cockpit, Glances, Prometheus and Grafana) you can use the core-apps Ansible playbook (WIP).

 ### Hosted Applications
 * [ ] NextCloud